Get insider access

 Compared To Other TVs

-The TCL NXTFRAME is a decent TV, especially for those looking specifically for an 'Art' TV.
+The TCL NXTFRAME is an underwhelming TV, but it's fine if you're looking specifically for an 'Art' TV.
 It has solid image processing, and it handles reflections from direct sources of light very well.
-It's also a surprisingly good gaming TV, even if it isn't marketed with that usage in mind.
+It has modern gaming features, but its slow pixel transitions means it's not the best option if you're looking for a gaming TV.
 Unfortunately, it falls short when compared to its two closest rivals: the Hisense CanvasTV QLED 2024 and the Samsung The Frame 2024 QLED.
 The Hisense delivers similar, if slightly better, image quality, but it is also sold for a tad below what the TCL is going for.
 The Samsung, for its part, is much more expensive, but it delivers superior image quality.
 Ultimately, it's hard to recommend the TCL over the Hisense, as the latter undercuts the former in price for similar performance.
+If you want a similarly priced TV that performs much better and you don't care about the 'Art TV' style, the Hisense U8/U8N, TCL QM8/QM851G QLED, and LG B4 OLED all offer significantly better picture quality.

 See our recommendations for the best 4k TVs, the best budget TVs, and the best 4k gaming TVs.